About President M. David Rudd

 President Rudd’s undergraduate degree is from Princeton University.
 He completed his doctoral training at the University of Texas at Austin and completed a post-doctoral fellowship in cognitive therapy at the Beck Institute in Philadelphia under the direction of Aaron T. Beck.
 He is a Diplomate of the American Board of Professional Psychology and a Fellow of three professional societies.
 In addition to his clinical work, President Rudd is an active researcher with more than 200 publications and more than 10,000 citations.

-President Rudd has garnered more than $18M in grant funding as a principal or co-principal investigator and currently serves on the Institute of Medicine/National Academies of Science Committee on Assessment of Resiliency and Prevention Programs for Mental and Behavioral Health in Service Members and Their Families.
+President Rudd has garnered more than $19M in grant funding as a principal or co-principal investigator and served on the Institute of Medicine/National Academies of Science Committee on Assessment of Resiliency and Prevention Programs for Mental and Behavioral Health in Service Members and Their Families.
+Last year, he chaired a workshop on suicide and serious mental illness for the National Academies.

-Dr. Rudd serves on a number of editorial boards, is past Chair of the Texas State Board of Examiners of Psychologists, past President of the Texas Psychological Association, past President of Division 12 Section VII of the American Psychological Association, past Past-President of the American Association of Suicidology, a previous members of the APA Council of Representatives, and currently serves on the board of the PDV Foundation.
-Dr. Rudd has testified seven times before the U.S. Congress, both House and Senate, on issues related to veterans and suicide.
+President Rudd serves on several editorial boards, is past Chair of the Texas State Board of Examiners of Psychologists, past President of the Texas Psychological Association, past President of Division 12 Section VII of the American Psychological Association, past Past-President of the American Association of Suicidology, a previous members of the APA Council of Representatives and currently serves on the board of the PDV Foundation.
+President Rudd has testified eight times before the U.S. Congress, both House and Senate, on issues related to veterans and suicide.

 Previously, Dr. Rudd was an assistant professor at the University of Utah.
 For 12 years, she taught in public education in Texas and California.